SatvikS7/Pokemon-TCG-Price-Scanner/README.md

 Together, these design choices create a robust, real-time application that remains performant even when processing a continuous stream of data under fluctuating conditions.

 ![Website_Demo](media/Website_Demo.gif)

+# Tech Stack
+- Frontend: React, TypeScript, react-webcam, WebSocket
+- Backend: Python, FastAPI, WebSockets, OpenCV
+- ML Model: YOLOv11-seg (Ultralytics)
+- APIs: PokemonTCG

+# Folder Structure
+backend/
+  ├── server.py            # WebSocket for frame processing
+  ├── api.py               # FastAPI for price lookup
+  └── utils/               # Utility functions
+      ├── card_handler.py  # Handles processing from frame to matched cards └── price_cache.py   # Handles TTLCache and does api calls to PokémonTCG frontend/
+  └── src/
+      ├── App.tsx          # Contains shared elements for all pages
+      ├── app.css          # All stylings for the website
+      ├── main.tsx         # Root of website
+      └── Componenets/
+          ├── LandingPage.tsx     # Landing page of the website to navigate to other pages ├── PhotoDetection.tsx  # TODO, future feature to upload photos of cards └── VideoDetection.tsx  # Contains all logic for live scanning + api calls to backend

+# How to use
+TODO

+# Future Improvements
+This service is currently under active development, with plans for deployment to a production environment in the near future.
+Ongoing improvements include more robust tracking of the cumulative card price total, as the current implementation may yield inconsistent results (as of 7/16).
+Additionally, a user authentication system is planned, enabling individual accounts where users can maintain a history of scanned cards and associated price data.

+A longer-term objective is the integration of a PSA grade prediction system.
+PSA grading assigns a numerical score from 1 to 10 to evaluate a card's condition, with 10 representing a gem mint state.
+These grades significantly influence a card's market value.
+Giving users an option to estimate the grade of a card before paying money to send it to a grading service is a powerful tool that can save money for all Pokémon collectors.

+# License